cparsell/Blocklists-Whitelists/README.md

 > /banners/ads/*

 ### IP Block Lists (pfBlockerNG for pfSense)
 These are lists of IP addresses.
 The firewall (pfSense) will refuse outbound or inbound connections to any IP adddresses in the list.
-One can use cybersecurity feeds as a preventative measure against trojans, botnet malware, and other garbage.
+One can use cybersecurity feeds as a preventative measure against trojans, botnet malware, and other garbage. pfBlockerNG's IP

 ### Regex Filters